 What Is EFT Remittance Advice?

-When Do Businesses Use Remittance Advice?
+Why Do Businesses Need Remittance Advice?

 When paying suppliers.
-A business that pays other businesses for goods or services, especially through cheques, EFT, or credit cards, may send remittance advice to its suppliers to maintain good relationships and ensure the timely delivery of orders.
+A business that pays other businesses for goods or services, especially through checks, EFT, or credit cards, may send remittance advice to its suppliers to maintain good relationships and ensure the timely delivery of orders.

 When paying employees' salaries.
 Companies that pay employees via direct deposit or EFT may send them remittance advice that shows their net pay, deductions, and other details.
 In this case, the payroll remittance advice can be sent as an electronic file or a paper copy.

 When preparing payment reconciliation and updating accounting records.
 This reconciliation or verification process involves the accounts receivable team comparing the transactions in the account with bank statements and confirming that the two are balanced at the end of the accounting period.

 Issuing a remittance advice slip can streamline the financial management process for businesses.
 However, mismanagement of remittance advice may lengthen or complicate the payment process.
 Whether you're sending or receiving it, there are some considerations to keep in mind to ensure proper handling, such as:

-1. Keeping a copy of all remittance advice documents for future reference
+- Keep a copy of all remittance advice documents for future reference

 Remittance advice can be used to verify transactions, resolve disputes, or support claims.
 You can store them electronically or physically, depending on your security measures.